Dioben/RI2021/assignment2/readme.md

 + **--stemmer/no-stemmer**: Toggles Stemming, default is using nltk PorterStemmer
 + **--timer-only**: Loads index and exits without going into interactive search mode
 + **--metadata**: File to read stage 1 metadata from, default is stage1metadata.ssv
++ **--metadata2**: File to read stage 2 metadata from, default is stage2metadata.ssv
 + **--BM25/vector**: Toggle between BM25 and lnc.ltc scoring, default is BM25

 ### Features added for 2nd assigment:
 + Now loads IDF data from metadata.
 + Allows for searching using BM25 or vector scoring.
++ File pool system
++ Customizable Normalization